 Real World Data (RWD) can be defined as patients’ health and lifestyle data that is obtained through real world settings, i.e. the daily life of the patient, rather than the data collected from clinical trials.
 The integration of RWD in the Belgian healthcare system can lead to more innovative, increasingly patient-centered and sustainable healthcare.
 From prevention of disease to maintaining a healthy life and treatment and care management, it results in a more personalized healthcare approach and a better allocation of the available budget.

-Belgian healthcare policy has gradually begun to integrate RWD.
-To reach the full potential of RWD, however, certain issues must be addressed
+Belgian healthcare policy has gradually begun to integrate RWD, a trend which is only expected to accelerate as a result of the COVID-19 pandemic.
+To reach the full potential of RWD, however, certain issues must be addressed.

 COVID-19 and the healthcare system

 The current pandemic reminds us, more than ever, of the importance of our overall health and of the vulnerability of our healthcare system.
 COVID-19 will impact healthcare in several waves and in different ways, with consequences on acute COVID-care, non-COVID care, chronic care and well-being.
 AmCham Belgium's Innovative Healthcare Committee (IHC) believes that the COVID-19 outbreak is a unique opportunity to rethink our healthcare system with out-of-the-box ideas to improve it and ensure that it continues to fulfill its role as an example to aspire to.

 - Secure free trade of healthcare-related goods